Keep Or Toss: How Long Should I Hang On To My Financial Documents?

 Man sitting at a table reading a piece of paper.

-Every year, it’s nice to do a bit of “financial spring cleaning” and declutter your filing cabinet, your desk drawers, and the various hiding places where miscellaneous scraps of paper tend to accumulate and multiply.
+Every year, it’s nice to do a bit of “financial spring cleaning” and declutter your filing cabinet, desk drawers, and the various hiding places where miscellaneous scraps of paper tend to accumulate and multiply.
+Here’s what you need to know:

 Keep Forever